israel-deviants/hub-isra-frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped using the [`official base template`](https://github.com/mui/material-ui/tree/master/examples/material-ui-nextjs-ts) with Material UI installed.

+It uses also
+- Zustand
+- We3Modal for wallet connection
+- Ethers

 ## How to use

 Install it and run: